|Country of Origin||Russia|

 areblue or brown or both on either side.

-Siberian Husky is generally a healthy breed with the life expectancy of 12-14 years.
-During these years, they might face following health conditions:
+Siberian Husky is generally a healthy breed with a life expectancy of 12-14 years.
+During these years, they might face the following health conditions:

 The Siberian Husky comes in the following colors: